roofit-dev/RooStatsWorkbook/README.md

  * **Examples:** template analyses that describe the structure of some generic analyses.

 ### Updates March 2018
-Including notes and exercises from the [https://indico.desy.de/indico/event/19085/](2018 Terascale Statistics School).
+Including notes and exercises from the [2018 Terascale Statistics School](https://indico.desy.de/indico/event/19085/).